 Featuring Cricut Maker & 32NorthSupplies (Etsy Shop)

-Clip these flower whimsies into your Spring or Easter Tree, Crystal chandelier, or a tabletop display for a garden party.
+You can place these flower whimsies into your Easter Tree, a Crystal chandelier, or a tabletop display for your springtime garden party.
 Have fun!

 This is not a sponsored post & I will not receive a commission if you purchase anything from the following list.

 Products & Tools you will need…

 Cricut Maker/Rotary Blade-it’s necessary for cutting Crepe paper

 Cricut Flower image-link for this project can be found in the corresponding instructions below…Cricut.com, there will be a charge to use this file.

 Crepe Paper “Doublette” and/or Double-sided (dual color) Crepe Paper

 German Candle Clips